LukasHromadnik/FEL-UI-SZZ/PAL/11-splay.md

 ### Splitting strategy

-Additionoal insert rule: In our way doown the tree, whenever we reach a 4-node (including a leaf), we split it into two 2-nodes, and move thee middle element up to the parent node.
+Additional insert rule: In our way down the tree, whenever we reach a 4-node (including a leaf), we split it into two 2-nodes, and move the middle element up to the parent node.

 ## \textcolor{red}{Red}-Black tree